A collection of friends, rappers and producers I believe in, and have agreed to join my team.

 Spotify Link, Apple Music Link

-Nigerian born rapper S.P.I.K.E is a gritty, vibrant and an all round force of nature with rhymes.
+Nigerian born rapper POETNT is a gritty, vibrant and an all round force of nature with rhymes.
 Residing in The North, where the only thing colder are his bars, the most potent MC seeks to dispose of the weak rappers that continues to plague the airwaves.
 Even just a small dose is more than enough to prove that he’s So Potent It Kills Everything.

 Spotify Link, Apple Music Link